 Calculating adjusted basis in an asset begins with its original purchase price.
-You can increase your basis from there by adding on the amount of money you've spent improving the asset, as well as by amounts you might have paid for legal fees or selling costs.
+You can increase your basis from there by adding the amount of money you've spent improving the asset, as well as any amounts you might have paid for legal fees or the costs of sale.

 Your basis decreases if you must subtract amounts that you previously claimed as tax deductions, such as depreciation, casualty losses, or theft losses.

-Let's say you sell real estate that you didn't live in for the required number of years to allow you to qualify for a capital gains tax exclusion.
-Your basis would be the amount of money you initially paid for the property.
-You can then add to this the cost of any capital improvements you might have made to it, as well as agent commissions and other costs of sale.
+Your basis would be the amount of money you initially paid for the property if you sell real estate that you didn't live in for the required number of years to allow you to qualify for a capital gains tax exclusion.
+You can then add to this the cost of any capital improvements you might have made, as well as agent commissions and other costs of sale.

-Below are the key components of basis calculations, as well as what items can be added to achieve adjusted basis and what must be subtracted.
+The key components of basis calculations are cost, plus increases, less decreases.
+Items can be added to achieve adjusted basis and others must be subtracted.

-The basis of property you buy is usually its cost.
-The cost is the amount you pay in cash, debt obligations, other property, or services.
-Your cost also includes amounts you pay for the following items:
+The basis of property is usually its purchase price—the amount you pay in cash, debt obligations, other property, or services.
+Your cost also includes amounts you pay for:

 - Sales tax